OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivottables.md

 ## PivotTable layouts

-A PivotTable layout defines the placement of hierarchies and their data.
+A [PivotLayout](https://docs.microsoft.com/javascript/api/excel/excel.pivotlayout) defines the placement of hierarchies and their data.
 You access the layout to determine the ranges where data is stored.

 The following diagram shows which layout function calls correspond to which ranges of the PivotTable.